 The Community Waterfront Heritage Centre is pleased to share a part of the planned exhibit for 2020: 1920 — Owen Sound: Celebrating a Century.
-Although the museum is closed for the 2020 season due to the Covid-19 pandemic, the Community Waterfront Heritage Centre wishes to honour the visionaries who saw a bright future for the little city on Georgian Bay.
+Although the museum was closed for the 2020 season due to the Covid-19 pandemic, the Community Waterfront Heritage Centre wishes to honour the visionaries who saw a bright future for the little city on Georgian Bay.

 Although Owen Sound officially became a City on June 1, 1920, the official celebrations were moved to July 1.
 In 1920, news of Owen Sound becoming a city was reported in newspapers outside the Grey-Bruce area.
 The Ottawa Citizen carried a brief article on July 2 entitled “Owen Sound Celebrates”.
 It was also referred to as “the baby city” in the Montreal Gazette in the article: “Owen Sound, the Baby City has a Very Long History,” Montreal Gazette, July 12, 1920, p.
 9.

 Richard Thomas of Richard Thomas Communications has created for the Community Waterfront Heritage Centre, a series of eight short videos that tell the story of Owen Sound becoming a City in 1920.

 1920 — Owen Sound: Celebrating a Century